Please click here for info about Donors and Our Board

 Old Mamaroneck Group Home - a home for girls in the foster system

 Blythedale Children's Hospital - a hospital for children with complex medical and rehabilitative needs

 Hawthorne Cedar Knolls - a school for developmentally disabled and emotionally disturbed youth

-Southern Westchester BOCES for Incarcerated Youth - a school for boys in juvenile prison
+Southern Westchester BOCES for Incarcerated Youth at Westchester County Correctional Facility - for young males in prison

 Spoken Interludes Next would not be possible without the incredible support, commitment, and time of our West Coast Educational Program Director Michael Kearns and our East Coast Educational Program Director Deborah Jurkowitz.
 And special thanks to the many gifted writers who teach our classes.